18 Most Popular Catholic Pilgrimage Sites in Spain

 This post may contain affiliate links.
 This means that I get a small commission when you buy something by clicking through the links in this post at NO ADDITIONAL COST TO YOU.
 In other words, even if you go straight to their website, you will pay the same price.
 Read the full disclosure policy here.

-Book your Santiago de Compostela Cathedral & City Tour
+🤩 Book Your Avila Cathedral & City Tour

 RELATED: 3 days Pilgrimage To Valencia, Spain with Kids (+ some Sightseeing)